westonruter/wp-user-photo/readme.txt

 If you value this plugin, *please donate* to ensure that it may continue to be maintained and improved.

 = Changelog =
+*2008-09-22: 0.9*
+* First argument to `userphoto()` and `userphoto_thumbnail()` may now just be a user ID or user login name in addition to a user object.
+* New "Serve Avatar as Fallback" option; this is disabled by default.
+* New boolean function `userphoto_exists($user)` which returns true if the user has a photo and false if they do not.
+Argument `$user` may be user object, ID, or login name.
+* New option "Override Avatar with User Photo"; disabled by default.
+* Adding `class="photo"` by default if no class attribute is supplied
+* Fixed issue where thumbnail (and associated usermeta) wasn't being deleted along with the full-size photo (thanks Oliver).
+* Now using `wp_upload_dir()` to get the basedir for where the userphoto directory will be located.

 *2008-08-01: 0.8.2*

 * Verified that works in WP 2.6; added note explaining what the error message regarding what "image resizing not available" means... namely that the GD module is not installed.